 AWS was picked to be the new home for the apps for reasons not limited to, better Return on Investment (ROI), reduced capital expenditure, reliable and state of the art infrastructure, On-demand availability of compute resources, regulatory and compliance needs specially HIPAA, PHI and PII, elasticity and scalability, less to manage with managed services.

 In addition to failing infrastructure at the DataCenter there were also issues with the security of the apps with respect to limiting the exposure and the threat landscape of the apps.
 A lot of the servers, running public facing web applications were placed in the public subnets exposing them to security threats from the internet.

-- Result in cost savings via the consolidation of systems.
+- Reduce overall costs via the consolidation of systems.

 - Decrease the threat landscape and improve the overall security posture for its applications.